AKashkv02/Telecom-Customer-Churn-Analysis/README.md

 Without using SMOTE-ENN to balance the data, the model performance that is produced is as follows.

-Decision tree--> 79% accuracy Random Forest --> 78% accuary
+Decision tree--> 79% accuracy Random Forest --> 78% accuracy

 using the SMOTE-ENN method to balance the dataset that used in classification modeling, thus increasing the model performance

-Decision tree--> 93% accuracy Random Forest --> 94.7% accuary
+Decision tree--> 93% accuracy Random Forest --> 94.7% accuracy